indrajeetb/WannaSmile/OfflineFix/README.md

 # Offline fix for WannaCry
-runs a local server and blocks the wannaCry IPs by appending `hosts` file
+Runs a local server and localhost to the wannaCry kill-switch by appending hosts file.
+This is done so that when the ransomware tried to connect to the website it does not fail which will eventually stop the ransomware.

 ## Instructions
 - Install the `wannaSmile` service by running the `setup.exe` from [this release](https://github.com/indrajeetb/WannaSmile/releases/tag/0.1).
 (Download the `wannasmile.zip` file)